sigsergv/pyrone/INSTALL.md

 Pyrone is a standard WSGI application so you can use any method for provisioning WSGI apps.
 However in this instruction only one method is covered: Debian/Ubuntu + nginx + uwsgi + postgresql.
-Application requires Python version 3.5 or 3.6.
+Application requires Python version 3.9, other 3.X version could work too.
 Python 2 is not supported.
+Python 3.5 and below are not supported.

 I recommend you (for security reasons) to create separate system user for the application.
 In this manual all instructions assume there is a system user `blog` with home directory `/home/blog`,